kruegert/kruegert.github.io/_pages/about.md

 ======

 <span style="color:grey">September 2023</span><br/>
-<span style="font-size: 14px">Our new paper [Residency Octree: A Hybrid Approach for Scalable Web-Based Multi-Volume Rendering](https://arxiv.org/pdf/2309.04393.pdf) aids biomedical experts in exploring and analyzing biomedical processes in cancerous tissue.
+<span style="font-size: 14px">Our new approach [Residency Octree: A Hybrid Approach for Scalable Web-Based Multi-Volume Rendering](https://arxiv.org/pdf/2309.04393.pdf) aids biomedical experts in visually exploring and analyzing large and multiplexed 3D tissue data in the web.
 It will be published on IEEE Explore and presented at IEEE VIS 2023 in Melbourne.</span>

 <span style="color:grey">May 2023</span><br/>
 <span style="font-size: 14px">I am excited to announce that I will start as an Assistant Professor (tenure track) at NYU in New York City this fall!
 I am looking forward to join the team at the Visualization Imaging and Data Analysis Center (VIDA) at NYU Tandon.</span>